microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraNamedLocationPolicy.md

 ```

 ## Description
-this cmdlet allows an admin to create new named location policy in Microsoft Entra ID.
+This cmdlet allows an admin to create new named location policy in Microsoft Entra ID.
 Conditional access policies are custom rules that define an access scenario.

 ## Examples